ovlb/www.ovl.design/_src/pages/text/blog/vibe-coding.md

 ## Setting the field

 So, how did we end up in this very peculiar moment?
-How can there be companies that promise that you can just insta-wish the app you’ve been dreaming off into being, and how can there be pundits that believe this?
+How can there be companies that promise that you can just insta-wish the app you’ve been dreaming of into being, and how can there be pundits that believe this?

 To make one thing clear: I strongly believe that, for good or for worse, probably for both, software development _will change drastically_.
 Used responsibly, AI coding tools can be an incredible tool.
 I have used them myself.
 But it is despite, not because of it, that I’m weary of the debate.
 And antagonistic to the hype.